 Extraordinary problems need extraordinary solutions; therefore, think creatively about how you can engage and serve your constituents.
 See how you can tweak or upgrade your operations to adapt during the pandemic.

 It would be beneficial if you can find temporary solutions and delivery methods that may continue to work in the post-COVID world.
 You must take into account the social issues of your constituents and reflect on the local challenges.

-This will help you design a resilient operations strategy that can take full account of your organisation’s environment.
-Moreover, you will be able to prioritize short and/or long term drivers and tweak them for uncertain times.
+This will help you design a resilient operations strategy that can take full account of your organization’s environment.
+Moreover, you will be able to prioritize short and/or long-term drivers and tweak them for uncertain times.